-III.
 ORDER OF START

-- III.
-A. [GREAT RACE only] Starting Positions are determined by Great Race. - 1.
+- A. [GREAT RACE only] Starting Positions are determined by Great Race. - 1.
 The vehicles are divided into three groups: - a.
 Group I: hometown and home state entries (depending upon our geographic location, we often start hometown and home state Teams up front) - b.
 Group II: Corporate Entries (Corporate Entries, paying the higher entry fee, receive priority due to promotional commitments) - c.
 Group III: Private Entries and X-Cup entries - 2.
-Great Race at its discretion may exercise the option to assign starting positions to certain entrants. - 3.
-On Stage 1, the order of start is the 2017 GREAT RACE Grand Champion, followed by Group II, Group II.
-The starting order within Groups II and III is determined by the date of entry (see II.B.6). - 4.
-On Stages 2 through 8, the order of start will be Group I, Group II.
-Teams will draw for start positions within Group II and within Group III. - 5.
+Great Race at its discretion may exercise the option to assign starting positions to certain entrants. - On Trophy Run (Stage 0) and Stage 1, the order of start is the 2023 GREAT RACE Grand Champion, followed by Corporate entries sponsored by major Event sponsors, Group I, Group II, Group III.
+The starting order within Group II and within Group III is determined by the date of entry (see II.B.6). - 4.
+On Stages 2 through 8, the order of start will be Group I, Group II, Group III.
+Start positions within Group II and within Group III will be assigned by random draw. - 5.
 On Stage 9 the order of start will be determined by Great Race officials. - III.
-B. [Regional Rallies only] Starting Positions are determined by date of entry (see II.B.6) for Stage 1 and then by draw for each subsequent Stage.
-Great Race at its discretion may exercise the option to assign starting positions to certain entrants. - III.
+B. [Regional Rallies only] Starting Positions are determined by date of entry (see II.B.6) for Stage 1 and then assigned by random draw for each subsequent Stage.
+Great Race at its discretion may exercise the option to assign starting positions to certain entrants.

+III.
 C. Non-Competing Vehicles: Teams who have left the competition must notify Race Headquarters so their starting position may be released.
 Teams are also responsible for canceling their hotel reservations.

-IV.
 INSURANCE